Daron Hagen: Critical reception

 His 2013 opera, A Woman in Morocco, deals with the issue of human trafficking.
 A "film noir, verismo, cinéma vérité".
-While in its college workshop production at the University of Texas, the characters were felt by one graduate student to "come across as flat and largely unsympathetic and so frustratingly spineless that it's hard to care about them," when the work was given its professional premiere in spring 2015 under Hagen's direction by Kentucky Opera, professional critics noted that "[its] complex score works to underline issues with leitmotifs, musical cues assigned to different characters, and music that never settles or rests.
+When the work was given its professional premiere in spring 2015 under Hagen's direction by Kentucky Opera, professional critics noted that "[its] complex score works to underline issues with leitmotifs, musical cues assigned to different characters, and music that never settles or rests.
 When singers get soaring arias, they emerge naturally from this intricate texture.
 Hagen has a gift for writing sensually rich tunes and uses this skill to release the music at important moments."
-Most of the universally positive reviews touched approvingly on the opera's subject matter:

-Will [a new opera] find a connection with tradition while creating something fresh and timely?
+Most of the universally positive reviews touched approvingly on the opera's subject matter: "Will [a new opera] find a connection with tradition while creating something fresh and timely?
 I believe that composer Daron Hagen and his co-librettist Barbara Grecki have [done this] with their new two-act opera. ...
 Hagen's score feelingly captures the deep contradictions of its story and its characters in music that evokes the beauty and mystery of an exotic landscape, the dangerous and deceptive sensuality of its inhabitants, and the intense violence that is always just beneath the surface of a culture that threatens and terrorizes women.